DerHirschi/AX25_POPT/README.md

 - NetRom decoder
 - Node/Digi Functions (No NetRom Routing)
 - MCast Server (Multicast Server for AXIP)
-- Remote Commands
+- Remote Commands / CLI
-- GPIO Functions (capable to reade and switch GPIO's on PI and other GPIO-Devices) (root rights needed)
+- GPIO Functions (capable switch GPIO's on PI and other GPIO-Devices) (root rights needed)
 - 1-Wirer Temperatur Sensors (Sensor data can be embedded in C-Text/I-Text/Beacon)
 - Pipe-Tool (Certain traffic or connections can be redirected to a file)
 - Filetransfer